jesse-ai/docs/docs/docs/import-candles.md

 ## Creating custom exchange drivers

-You can write your own custom exchange drivers as use them as plugins.
+You can write your own custom exchange drivers and use them as plugins.
 You may even publish them as PIP packages so others can install and use them easily.

 This can be done in three steps:
 1. Define a new class that inherits the `CandleExchange` class and implements all of its required methods.